 Fake news or an incorruptible algorithm?
 For Donald Trump, it’s clear: Google influences and controls people’s opinions by increasingly displaying results that don’t flatter the president.
 For example, his image is ranked first if you’re looking for “idiot”; his speech on the state of the nation is kept secret by Google, and critical media reports are always at the top of the ranking.
-It’s unacceptable for this company to display opinions other than those of the most powerful man in the world, isn’t it?
+It’s unacceptable for this company to display opinions other than those of the most powerful man in the world.

-How this works is explained quickly: The search engine presents results that seem most interesting to the users.
+How this works is explained quickly: The search engine presents results that seem most attractive to the users.
 This is measured by which results are accessed most frequently, linked most frequently and awarded the highest reputation.
 However, this doesn’t say anything about the truth of the respective content, because Google doesn’t (can’t) measure whether users agree with the content and search results or not.
 The algorithm is thus a kind of mirror of society; it reflects the content and opinions currently most in demand.
 What is done with it is left to each user – including Donald Trump?

 We have summarized the most important facts about Google’s search algorithm for you:

-The meaning of a word is not always 100% clear, because a word can have different meanings (funny can mean “funny”, but also “strange”).
+The meaning of a word is not always 100% clear, because a word can have different meanings (funny can mean “funny,” but also “strange”).
 The word analysis gives the search query a specific direction.

 Comparison of the search term